-Our personal injury attorneys at Morgan & Morgan have achieved an enviable track record of results in helping brain injury victims file claims against negligent motorists, doctors, and trucking companies.
-We have helped our clients recover the compensation they needed to cover economic losses, such as medical expenses and lost wages.
+Our personal injury attorneys at Morgan & Morgan have achieved an enviable track record of results in helping brain injury victims file claims against negligent motorists, doctors, and trucking companies for the compensation they needed to cover medical expenses and lost wages.

-If you or a loved one suffered a brain injury because of someone else’s negligence, we may be able to help you recover compensation for economic damages, as well as any intangible losses, such as loss of life’s enjoyment.
+If you or a loved one have suffered a brain injury because of someone else’s negligence, we may be able to help you recover compensation for economic damages, as well as any intangible losses, such as loss of life’s enjoyment.

 Elements of a Brain Injury Lawsuit

 To file a lawsuit, the brain injury victim must have suffered trauma as a result of another’s negligence.
 In a negligence claim, the attorney representing the injured party needs to prove the following: